• Skip to primary navigation

 When serving a spiral-cut ham, plan on ½ pound per person for bone-in and ⅓ pound per person for boneless.

-🍽 What to Serve with Glazed Spiral Ham
+What to Serve with this Baked Spiral Ham Recipe

 A spiral-cut ham can go with many different recipes, but here are some favorites!